ShinChven/doc-gpt/README.md

 ```

 - `<input_path>`: Specify the path to the input file or directory (mandatory).
-- `--output`: Specify the path for the output file (optional, defaults to `output.doc-gpt.txt` in the current working directory).
-If no output file is specified, the output will be written to a file with the same name as the input file but with the extension `.doc-gpt.txt`.
+- `--output`: Specify the output file path (optional).
+If omitted, the output will be written to a file with the same name as the input file, but with the extension `.doc-gpt.txt`.

 ## Supported File Types and URLs